Building a new vector based storage model

 We sort the timestamp column from the staging area via an optimized version of radix sort, and the resulting index is used to reshuffle the remaining columns in the staging area in parallel:

 The now-sorted staging area is mapped relative to the existing partition data.
-It may not be obvious from the start but we are trying to establish the type of operation needed and the dimensions of each of the three groups below:
+It may not be obvious from the start, but we are trying to establish the type of operation needed and the dimensions of each of the three groups below:

 When it's clear how to group and treat data in the staging area, a pool of workers perform the required operations, calling memcpy in trivial cases and shifting to SIMD-optimized code for everything else.
 With a prefix, merge, and suffix split, the maximum liveliness of the commit (how susceptible it is to add more CPU capacity) is partitions_affected x number_of_columns x 3.

-Optimizing copy operations with SIMD
+Optimizing O3 commits with SIMD

 Because we aim to rely on memcpy the most, we benchmarked code that merges variable-length columns: